There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Akebia quinata

 Not only does this vine look beautiful, but it also grows delicious fruits.
 Its pulp has a mild taste, and you can relish it with lemon juice.
-The fruits can also be pureed and used in squash and other cocktails.
+The fruits can also be pureed and used in desserts and cocktails.